Lixkote/ClassicBar/README.md

 ﻿![alt text](https://github.com/Lixkote/ModernBar/blob/master/logo.png "ClassicBar")

-Makes yours Windows 11 Shell simpler by replacing your modern Windows taskbar with the classic Windows taskbar layout.
+Makes yours Windows Shell simpler by replacing your modern Windows taskbar with the classic Windows taskbar layout.

-ModernBar is based on the [ManagedShell](https://github.com/cairoshell/ManagedShell) library for great compatibility and performance and on [RetroBar] (https://github.com/dremin/RetroBar) by Dremin.
+ClassicBar is based on the [ManagedShell](https://github.com/cairoshell/ManagedShell) library for great compatibility and performance and on [RetroBar] (https://github.com/dremin/RetroBar) by Dremin.
 It also uses [WPF UI] (https://github.com/lepoco/wpfui) and [FluentWPF](https://github.com/sourcechord/FluentWPF)

 ## Requirements